Extrajudicial killings and forced disappearances in the Philippines: Events

 Despite different appeals by local and international groups, the spate of extrajudicial killings in the Philippines continued.
 On January 15, 2008, Chief Justice Reynato Puno condemned the murder of Calbayog, Samar, Judge Roberto Navidad, the 14th judge to be ambushed under the Arroyo government.
-While starting his vehicle, Natividad was shot in the left eye on January 14, 2008, by a lone gunman using a 45 caliber pistol.
+While starting his vehicle, Natividad was shot in the left eye on January 14, 2008, by a lone gunman using a .45 caliber pistol.

-On January 15, 2008, Catholic missionary Rey Roda, Oblates of Mary Immaculate (OMI), 54, was shot dead when he resisted an abduction attempt by 10 unidentified armed men in a chapel in Likud Tabawan village, South Ubian, Tawi-Tawi, South Ubian.
-In February 1997, another OMI leader, Bishop Benjamin de Jesus was shot dead in front of the Jolo cathedral.
+On January 15, 2008, Catholic missionary Rey Roda, Oblates of Mary Immaculate (OMI), 54, was shot dead when he resisted an abduction attempt by 10 unidentified armed men in a chapel in Likud Tabawan village, South Ubian, Tawi-Tawi.
+In February 1997, another OMI leader, Bishop Benjamin de Jesus, was shot dead in front of the Jolo cathedral.
 In 2006, the Asian Human Rights Commission stated that there had been 26 priests, pastors, and church workers who were executed or were victims of violence under the Gloria Macapagal Arroyo administration since 2001.
-This includes 3 priests who were reported killed just in 2007: Basilio Bautista of the Iglesia Filipina Reform Group, in Surigao del Sur, Indonesian priest Fransiskus Madhu, in Kalinga province, and Catholic priest Florante Rigonan, in Ilocos Norte.
+This includes 3 priests who were reported killed just in 2007: Basilio Bautista of the Iglesia Filipina Reform Group in Surigao del Sur; Indonesian priest Fransiskus Madhu in Kalinga province; and Catholic priest Florante Rigonan in Ilocos Norte.

-On January 19, 2008, the Catholic Bishops Conference of the Philippines (quoting from a letter of Vatican Secretary of State Cardinal Tarcisio Bertone), announced that Pope Benedict XVI "praised the courage of, and was saddened over the brutal and tragic killing of Fr.
+On January 19, 2008, the Catholic Bishops Conference of the Philippines (quoting from a letter of Vatican Secretary of State Cardinal Tarcisio Bertone) announced that Pope Benedict XVI "praised the courage of and was saddened over the brutal and tragic killing of Fr.
 Reynaldo Roda in his ministry as head of Notre Dame School."
-The Pope wrote Jolo Bishop Angelito Lampon: "calls upon the perpetrators to renounce the ways of violence and to play their part in building a just and peaceful society, where all can live together in harmony."
+The Pope wrote to Jolo Bishop Angelito Lampon: "calls upon the perpetrators to renounce the ways of violence and to play their part in building a just and peaceful society, where all can live together in harmony."

-On January 16, 2008, international democracy watchdog Freedom House downgraded the "freedom status" of the Philippines to partially free due to the spate of political killings, "specifically targeting left-wing political activists in the country, freedom in the sloped downward."
+On January 16, 2008, international democracy watchdog Freedom House downgraded the "freedom status" of the Philippines to partially free due to the spate of political killings, specifically targeting left-wing political activists in the country.
 On January 18, 2008, the Kilusang Magbubukid ng Pilipinas (KMP), led by its chair Rafael Mariano (president of the Anakpawis), condemned the January 12 kidnapping and January 16 extrajudicial killing and torture of their farmer and local leader Teldo Rebamonte, 45, Masbate People's Organization (who was supposed to join the commemoration of the Mendiola Massacre) in Barangay Nabasagan, Concepcion in Claveria, Burias Island, Masbate.